Board of Governors Election Starts April 1

 Because the NHBA Board of Governors ballot is sent as a bulk email message from Intelliscan, it may end up in your email application’s spam filter.
 To ensure that you receive your ballot, please add NHBA@intelliscaninc.net to your “safe senders” list.

 Kathleen M. Mahan: Nomination by Board of Governors

 Kate is a Litigation Partner at Hinckley Allen, located in their Manchester, New Hampshire office.
 She practices in a wide range of intellectual property matters, including trade secrets, trademarks, and copyrights, as well as business disputes related to corporate governance, non-compete conflicts, contract actions and other professional disagreements in both state and federal courts, arbitration proceedings, and appeals.

 Kate received her J.D., cum laude, from Suffolk University and her B.A., cum laude, from Saint Anselm College.
-Prior to joining CLRM, Kate clerked for the New Hampshire Supreme Court for two years and for the New Hampshire Superior Court for two years.
+Prior to joining Hinckley Allen, Kate worked at a business boutique law firm for more than twelve years and clerked for both the New Hampshire Supreme Court and the New Hampshire Superior Court.

-Kate is a member of the New Hampshire Bar Foundation Board of Directors as well as the New Hampshire Bar Association’s Committee on Cooperation with the Courts.
-She also is a long time member of the Daniel Webster-Batchelder Inns of Court.
+Kate is a member of the New Hampshire Bar Foundation Board of Directors as well as the New Hampshire Bar Association’s Committee on Cooperation with the Courts and the Federal Court Advisory Committee for the New Hampshire Federal District Court.
+She also is a long-time member of the Daniel Webster-Batchelder Inn of Court.
 Outside the legal profession, Kate serves on the board of her local food pantry, as well as on the Saint Anselm College Alumni Council.

 Statement of Interest